letsencrypt/boulder/cmd/boulder-observer/README.md

 **Labels:**

-`name`: Name of the monitor.

-`kind`: Kind of prober the monitor is configured to use.
+`kind`: Kind of Prober the monitor is configured to use.

-`valid`: Bool indicating whether the result of the probe attempt.
+`valid`: Bool indicating whether settings provided could be validated for the `kind` of Prober specified.

 ### obs_observations